dewteereeum/project-fish/README.md

 In its base state, it includes:

--A fish for most vanilla resources, along with deafult methods to obtain them.
+-A fish for most vanilla resources, along with default methods to obtain them.

 -Substrate blocks to utilize in resource production (or build with, if you really wanted.